tsaizhenling/luna/README.md

 * get key words that represent each cluster

 *post-processing*
-* use the keys words to query mobile API like a search result
+* use the keys words to query an API like a search result
-* interleave the individual search results

 **limitations**